top of page

 Concerns

-Older Prospect: Entering the draft at 22 may raise concerns about his developmental upside.
+• Older Prospect: Enters the 2025-26 season at 23, which raises concerns about his developmental upside.

 Questions